Buildings at Minnesota State Mankato

 Otto Recreation Center

-First constructed as Highland Center, it served as Minnesota State Mankato center for physical education and athletic competitions.
-The name was changed to "Otto Arena" in honor of former athletic director and football coach Robert "Bob" Otto.
-A $8.4 million remodeling was completed in fall 2005 which converted the building's primary function to that of a fitness center.
-The building was renamed to Otto Recreation Center as a result.
+First constructed as Highland Arena in 1963, it served as the center for physical education and athletic competitions.
+The name was changed in 1991 to “Otto Arena” after former athletic director and coach Robert “Bob” Otto.
+An $8.4 million remodeling was completed in 2005 which converted the building’s primary function to that of a fitness center and it was renamed Otto Recreation Center.

 - Year Completed: 1986